This webpage contains affiliate links. See more details here.

 This 4-hour sunset food tour in Prati is among the most beloved gourmet experiences in Rome (and Italy, too!).
 You'll be tasting a wide range of Roman specialties (20 in total) while visiting 5 different food venues.

 The tour ends near the Ottaviano metro stop!
 Consider combining this activity with a visit to St. Peter's Square, which is only a 10-minute walk away.
-We'll be taking this foodie tour of Rome soon and sharing our honest thoughts.
+We'll be taking this walking food tour in Rome soon and sharing our honest thoughts.

 👉 Reserve your spot on Roman food tour in Prati!
 (20% OFF on all 2025 tours)